coleman-benjamin/berth/README.md

 - React client source code

 #### Server
-- Express server based on a pattern I've used and simplified upon for many APIs, this time with ES6 `oh boy`
+- Express server based on a pattern I've used and simplified upon for many APIs, this time with ES6
 - The `/public` destination for **Games** and **Client** packages
 - Filesystem data storage for game meta data (JSON)